KarolGralewski/portfolio-creator/README.md

 * [What's next?](#what's-next?)

 ## General info
-PortfolioCreator is a simple webapp with Flask backend, that lets you create a portfolio webpage
+PortfolioCreator is a webapp with Flask backend, that lets you create a portfolio webpage

 ## Setup